choi3961/p1.harvardweb.biz/README.md

 Contents
 --------
-1.The file manifest.
+* The file manifest.
-2.Changelogs.
+* Changelogs.

 ******************************************************************

 The file manifest
 -----------------
-1.index.php : main page for the project1 introducing myself.
+* index.php : main page for the project1 introducing myself.
-2.main.css : stylesheet file for index.php.
+* main.css : stylesheet file for index.php.

 ******************************************************************